cnoe-io/openapi-mcp-codegen/BLOG.md

 - Use --dry-run to preview generation
 - Use --enhance-docstring-with-llm to improve tool docstrings
 - If you enable --generate-system-prompt, the generator crafts a SYSTEM prompt tailored to the generated Komodor tools and endpoints
+- Use --enable-slim to generate an A2A server bridged through AGNTCY SLIM; use make run-a2a-and-slim and make run-slim-client to run and connect over SLIM.

 ## Troubleshooting